aleksandrovpa/python-client/README.md

 ### Healthchecks

-The application has a `localhost:8000/health` route for check liveness and rediness status of app
+The application has a `localhost:8000/health` route for check liveness and readiness status of app